Will Accepting EI or Disability Benefits Hurt My Personal Injury Claim?

 If every defendant could challenge a plaintiff’s credibility based on upon the receipt of collateral benefits, Justice Leach said that would have a perverse effect on future cases, as “such arguments may cause those legitimately disabled by motor vehicle accidents, and unable to work, to refrain from pursuing all collateral benefits otherwise properly available to them,” lest they be accused by a defence lawyer in a subsequent personal injury case of faking their disability to collect benefits.
 Although Justice Leach emphasized that while his decision “did not depend on such public policy and fairness considerations,” they nevertheless supported his final ruling to sustain the plaintiff’s objection, thus barring the defence from raising the collateral benefits issue at trial.

-Contact Preszler Law if You Need Legal Advice Following a Car Accident
+Contact Preszler Injury Lawyers if You Need Legal Advice Following a Car Accident

 No auto accident victim should ever feel they are doing something illegal or unethical by seeking all benefits to which they are lawfully entitled.
 The reality is that an accident can leave you with permanent injuries that severely curtail your ability to earn a living.
 Collateral benefits like EI and long-term disability are necessary and important to helping victims regain control of their life.
 But these programs are not a “get out of jail free” card for negligent drivers looking to avoid their share of financial responsibility for an accident victim’s injuries.

 If you are involved in an auto accident, it is important to seek timely advice from a qualified Toronto personal injury lawyer.
-Call Preszler Law Firm to schedule a free, no-obligation consultation with a member of our legal team today.
+Call Preszler Injury Lawyers to schedule a free, no-obligation consultation with a member of our legal team today.